 Exploring Postsecondary Education and Training—assists the customer to understand and explore post-secondary education and training.

-The Deaf Premium is available for all Vocational Adjustment Services, except VAT-Specialized, for information go to VR-SFP 20.5 Deaf Service Premium.
+The Deaf Premium and the Blind Premium is available for all Vocational Adjustment Services.
+The Deaf Premium does not include VAT-Specialized, for information go to VR-SFP 20.5 Deaf Service Premium.
 The Mileage Premium is available for all Vocational Adjustment Services; for information go to VR-SFP 20.6 Mileage Premium.
 Service Authorizations for premiums are issued at the same time the service authorization for the base services is issued.

 The Deaf Premium is available for all Vocational Adjustment Services, except VAT-Specialized, for information go to VR-SFP 20.5 Deaf Service Premium.
 The Mileage Premium is available for all Vocational Adjustment Services; for information go to VR-SFP 20.6 Mileage Premium.
 Service Authorizations for premiums are issued at the same time the service authorization for the base services is issued.